yuhanguyen/Churn-Analysis/README.md

 # Churn-Analysis
-Built and evaluated machine learning models in Python to predict customer churn, using feature engineering and model interpretation techniques to understand key drivers of churn behavior.
+Built and evaluated machine learning models in Python on over 5,6k customer records to predict customer churn, using feature engineering and model interpretation techniques to understand key drivers of churn behavior.